 Laminate flooring provides a low maintenance, inexpensive option.
 Designed to resist burns, scratches, and chips, it is a solid solution for high traffic areas.

 Resembling natural materials and coming in a wide range of colors and designs, laminate flooring has grown significantly in popularity over the last decades, perhaps because it is easier to install and maintain than many of the more traditional surfaces.

-However, laminate flooring could not be refinished and can be scratched easily.
+However, laminate flooring cannot be refinished and can be scratched easily.
 For installations in high-moisture rooms, select laminates designed for this use.
-Laminate flooring has grown significantly in popularity, perhaps because it may be easier to install and maintain than more traditional surfaces such as hardwood flooring.

-Cork flooring is a great choice for play areas or commercial spaces where there is a desire for a comfortable walking and standing.
-Cork flooring is an expensive flooring material; however sometimes can be as cheap as $1.10 per square feet, but as high as $6.25, depending on the characteristics and color of the material.
+Cork flooring is a great choice for play areas or commercial spaces best benefitted by comfortable walking and standing surface.
+Cork flooring tends toward the expensive ranging from $1.10/s.f to $6.25/s.f., depending on the characteristics, color, and grade of the material.

 One of the latest additions of flooring types, the bamboo flooring could be a greener solution when compared to traditional flooring materials.
 Bamboo flooring is durable, elegant and comes in a variety of colors usually ranging from honey brown to light tan.

 It provides a strong, clean surface, but could darken over time or when exposed to sunlight.
 Bamboo flooring should not be left wet.
 Manufactured bamboo floors are typically made available in planks with either vertical or horizontal grain orientation.

 In vertical bamboo floors, the component pieces are stood vertically on their narrowest edge and then press laminated side to side.
 The effect is a lined, almost uniform look to the surface of the finished floor plank.